Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 The Museum of Natural Science (in German: Das Museum für Naturkunde) in Berlin is one of the biggest and important museums of the type in the world.
 The philosophy of the museum is to act as a hub of communication between sciences and the public.
 By developing the concept of the exhibition and implement it the Museum led by two principles:

-• When choosing the exhibits, originals from their collection should be display wherever possible.
+• When choosing the exhibits, originals from their collection should be on display wherever possible.
 Were fossils replicas are shown, they are labelled as such.

 The general theme of the museum is "The Evolution of Biodiversity - the Evolution of Planet Earth and Life upon it".
 The Museum focus on these processes that led to evolution of the Earth and the rise of the biological diversity and the multitude of life forms and organism that have characterized our planet to this day.